UnaCloud/UnaCloud2/README.md

 * Access in your browser to url http://IP:port/UnaCloud
 * Configure Tomcat to run when machine starts.
 * Log in with user "Admin" and default password setted in config.properties file.

+Note: It is necessary that all nodes have same datetime configured.
+We recommend use a NTP server in your local net for this purpose.

 ##Configuration
 ###Agent